antonycourtney/tad/NOTES.md

 [ ] Verify that tad command line utility works for launching tad [ ] Check that all command-line arguments work as advertised [ ] Test all the ways that Tad might be opened: Finder context menu, dragging on to app icon, etc.
-[ ] Better naming for DuckDb in data source explorer tree [ ] Specifying a path to a sqlite db file
 [ ] Reduce height of column selector to fit in standard window without scrolling [ ] tweak column widths in column selector to avoid overflow of column type [ ] test of column types.
 MetObjects.csv seems to have a TIMESTAMP